aks2203/easy-to-hard-data/README.md

 ChessPuzzleDataset(root: str, train: bool = True, idx_start: int = None, idx_end: int = None, who_moves: bool = True, download: bool = True)
 ```

 The `root` argument must be provided and determines where the data is or to where it will be downloaded if it does not already exist at that location.
 The `train` arument distiguishes between the training and testing sets.
 The `idx_start` and `idx_end` aruments are an alternative to `train` and can be used to manually choose the indices in the sorted data to use.
-The `who_moves` argument returns a boolean, where True indicates it's white's turn to move, and False indicates it's black's turn.
+The `who_moves` argument returns a boolean, where True indicates that black moves next, and False indicates that white moves next.
 Finally, the `download` argument sets whether to download the data.

 ## Example